The assessment process

 If enquring about exam access arrangements, please either call me on 01342 714065 or email/send a message through my website providing me with some context.
 For example, for young people, please tell me which school year your young person is in, which school they go to and whether you've been asked by the school to contact me.
 For adults sitting professional exams, please let me know the name of the exam board and the exam(s) you are sitting.

-For booked full diagnostic assessments, I'll ask you to complete a questionnaire and return it to me at least 14 days before the assessment date.
+For booked 2 hour assessments, I'll ask you to complete a questionnaire and return it to me at least 14 days before the assessment date.
 There may be questionnaires for others to complete too, such as a school/college questionnaire if I'm seeing your child.
 I'll ask you to send this onto the SENCo/class teacher and ask that it's either sent back to you to forward onto me or it's shared with us both at the same time.
-Those being assessed need to have had an eyesight test in the 2 years leading up to the assessment date.

 For exam access arrangements linked to GCSEs/A' levels, the school or college will need to send me JCQ form 8 before the assessment date with the relevant sections completed.